CSMancapa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Display lines containing the pattern "root" from the file /etc/passwd
+display the number of line that contain the pattern "bin" in the file /etc/passwd